Tenchu: Wrath of Heaven: Manga

-A two-part prequel manga by Seishi Kishimoto was published in the April an May 2003 issues of Monthly Shōnen Gangan.
+A two-part prequel manga by Seishi Kishimoto was published in the April and May 2003 issues of Monthly Shōnen Gangan.
 The two chapters were titled Tenchu San, Zenpen (天誅　参（前編）) and Tenchu San, Kōhen (天誅 参 (後編)) respectively; the first chapter also included a color poster.
 The manga was never collected in tankōbon format, and thus is quite rare.

 PSP version

-In 2009, From Software ported Tenchu 3 to the PlayStation Portable, including those featured from the Xbox version Tenchu: Return from Darkness, although the multiplayer has been removed.
+In 2009, FromSoftware published a PlayStation Portable port of Tenchu 3.
+Designed by Kurogane Co.
+Ltd and programmed by Prosoft, this port included features from the Xbox port Tenchu: Return from Darkness with the exception of multiplayer.

 Reception

 Wrath of Heaven received "generally favorable" reviews, while Return from Darkness received "mixed or average" reviews, according to review aggregator Metacritic.

 Ryan Boyce of Maxim gave Wrath of Heaven a perfect ten score, stating that, "If you're the kind of guy who likes to chop his prey into Sizzlean before he gets a whiff of your bad man musk, then the ninjas of Tenchu: Wrath of Heaven are right up your dojo."
 A 2015 retrospective by Eurogamer described Wrath of Heaven as the apex of the series, featuring "a tangible sense of purpose and poetry".